 Lifetime Learning Credit (LLC)

 It is important to note that the same expense cannot be used to claim both AOTC and LLC.
 Taxpayers may claim both credits for different expenses.
 For example, Taxpayer A has two children in college and took a course to improve his job skills during the same tax year.
 Taxpayer A may claim the American opportunity credit for each of his two children and claim a lifetime learning credit for himself.
-Also, if a student qualifies for both credits, it’s better to claim AOTC because AOTC will likely save you more money.
+If a student qualifies for both credits, it is better to claim AOTC, which will likely save you more money.

 Determining which of the education-related tax credits is most beneficial can pose a challenge for many filers.
 However, navigating the maze of legislation to take advantage of one or more of these benefits is a worthwhile endeavor, as it can significantly reduce overall tax liability or even generate income through a refundable credit.
 If you are paying educational expenses for yourself or a dependent, contacting the tax professionals at HBP is a smart move.